dsnchz/solid-create-script/README.md

 - Scripts are cached by `src` unless `innerHTML` or `textContent` is used
 - Scripts are not automatically removed on cleanup/unmount
-- Designed to be simple and safe to use inside SolidJS components
+- Designed to be simple and safe to use inside SolidJS components (in SSR and non-SSR environments)

 ## 💬 Feedback & Contributions